bitnose/learning-blog/content/posts/homework-3.md

 - User’s public address is the last 20 bytes of the Keccak-256 hash of the public key added after 0x

 ## **c) Hands on: Encrypt and sign a message**
+[PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (Pretty Good Privacy) is an cryptographic system used for   encrypting and decrypting emails and sensitive files.
+It's also used for confidentiality and verification.

 For the exercise I'm using PGP [GnuPG](https://gnupg.org) to encrypt the messages.
 The excersice was done on Ubuntu 18 virtual machine.
 GnuPG or GPG is an implementation of a public key cryptography.
 I followed these [instructions](https://www.digitalocean.com/community/tutorials/how-to-use-gpg-to-encrypt-and-sign-messages).

 **Install GnuPG**